 Bandages, Gauze, Blood Pressure Kits, Breathing Machines, Slings, Thermometers, Unopened OTC medicines, Neosporin, Neosporin, Ace Bandages, Rubbing Alcohol, Peroxide, Crutches, Walkers, Canes, Wheelchairs and other Medical Supplies & Equipment.

 If you would like to partner with other Grace attenders in supporting this effort, please email ProjectGGMinistry@gmail.com .

 S.T.E.P.S.
 Project School Tools that Empower & Promote Success

 This is a ministry started by 14 year old Alexis Mihalinec who attends Grace Community.
 God has laid it upon her heart to collect school supplies for kids whose parents struggle to provide supplies for them at the start of each school year.
 Her goal is to help our church's global and local ministries such as: Costa Rica, Guatemala, Byrns Darden Elementary, Relove Haiti, Manna Cafe and more.
-They are currently collecting supplies & will have a collection table at Grace on July 28th to find out what supplies are needed & how you can support this ministry, check out this page.
+They are currently collecting supplies to find out what supplies are needed & how you can support this ministry, check out this page.
 Also find out more on it's FB page HERE or visit their website HERE.

 Here's a few organizations that our GCC Staff is passionate about:

 Abolition International combats sex trafficking through accreditation, education, and restoration.
 Through their efforts, they seek to create a growing community of abolitionists, grassroots organizations, & aftercare programs around the world working together to bring freedom to the survivors of sex trafficking and exploitation.
 For more info, go to abolitioninternational.org